 - availability of wireless, state-of-the-art laptop computers for checkout from Bierce Library and other locations;

 - technology-enhanced classrooms throughout campus;

 - computer help through the Support Desk and computer repair services;

 - new and upgraded technology for teaching laboratories; and

-- My Akron, the personalized, 24-hour University intranet for online research, e-mail, course registration and individual calendars.
+- My Akron, the personalized, 24-hour University intranet for grades, course registration, bill payment and more.

 Who pays?
 All undergraduate students except students with 96 credits or more.
 Graduate and law students pay.

 Amount: The fee is $13.20 per credit hour for undergraduate students, except those with 96 credits or more.
 Those with 96 hours or more are exempt.
 A fee of $16.25 per credit hour is charged to graduate and law students.